bwittmann/syn-cerebral-octa-seg/README.md

 ## SuperUNet

 This branch contains code for the best-performing model & an inference script tailored to our in-house data.
+Ruther, this branch contains code to train with doppler images.
 Instructions from the `main` branch hold.

 ### Inference